-My kind of town, Chicago is…Wrigley Field, The Magnificent Mile, Navy Pier and of course, the deep-dish pizza – a spin on a classic dish that is as original and authentic as the Windy City itself.
+My kind of town, Chicago is…Wrigley Field, The Magnificent Mile, Navy Pier, and of course, the deep dish pizza in Chicago – a spin on a classic dish that is as original and authentic as the Windy City itself.
 As a major metropolitan area, you can get pizza all over the city.
 But when it comes to the deep-dish specialty pizza, we’ve found a handful of places where you can get the best deep-dish pizza in Chicago.

 As we all know, pizza’s humble origins begin in the gardens of Italy, where the freshest, sun-ripened tomatoes are puréed and accompanied by olive oil, garlic, oregano, and fresh basil.
 These authentic ingredients blend perfectly with an underlying thin, light crust for a delightfully herbal masterpiece.

 In the US (some say perfected in New York), the tomato sauce is slow-cooked, and the crust is thicker, supporting more cheese, more sauce, and an endless variety of toppings.

 Now on to Chicago pizza.
 As legend would have it, some artful and inventive pizza chefs took the original pizza concept in an entirely new direction.

 Dating as far back as 1926, culinary artists including Severio Rosati at Chicago Authentic Pizza, Ike Sewell at the original Pizzeria UNO, and Rudy Malnati, UNO’s original pizza chef, redefined a classic, resulting in Chicago-style pizza.

 Taking a thick pan, they literally turned the traditional pizza upside down, resulting in pie-like layers.
 The sauce became the top layer, covering the cheese and toppings.
 The thickness of the new creation takes a mandatory forty-minute baking process to produce a glorious tower of pizza perfection – the Chicago deep-dish pizza.